hans-jorg/efm32gg-stk3700-gcc-cmsis/03-Blink/README.md

 - Turn if off
 - Toggle it

-The symbols to access the LEDs are defined to easy the access the corresponding pins of the GPIO Port E.
+The symbols to access the LEDs are defined as bit masks to easy the access the corresponding pins of the GPIO Port E.

     #define LED0 BIT(2)
     #define LED1 BIT(3)